 The Weather in Las Vegas

 When you think of Las Vegas, surely bachelor parties, casinos, night clubs, vaudeville and more comes to mind.
 Yet the city has a lot more in store with its eclectic neighborhoods, culinary surprises and family-friendly delights.
-Book your Las Vegas holiday home today.
+Book your Las Vegas holiday accommodation today.

 The city is primarily served by the McCarran International Airport (LAS).
 To get to the city centre, take airport bus lines such as the Westcliff Airport Express (WAX), Centennial Express (CX), RTC Bus Route 108 and 109.
 A number of shuttle bus companies also take passengers across to the Strip.
-You could also take a limousine or taxi to get to your Vegas holiday letting quickly.
+You could also take a limousine or taxi to get to your Vegas holiday accommodation quickly.

 Las Vegas's culinary establishments go all out to meet the myriad tastes of its global visitors.
 For a calorie-laden affair, dine at Heart Attack Grill that offers decadent menu items.
 Seafood fans have much to cheer about in the clam, lobster, prawn and crab preparations.
 The city offers it all, from Michelin-starred French restaurants to local steakhouses, English pubs, themed lounges, Irish bars, Asian takeaway and more.